-Sketch Model: Summer Workshop
+Sketch Model: Summer Studio

 Interdisciplinarity is called for everywhere in higher education, and nowhere more so than in linking the arts and STEM fields.
 Under the moniker of STEAM, or maker education, or design thinking, or any other related term, there’s enormous energy behind the notion that connecting the expressive languages of the arts and humanities with contemporary innovation culture is inherently a pedagogical good.
 But what is all this energy really about?
 Playful artifacts and accessible design?
 Novel technologies made friendlier or more beautiful?

 Sketch Model at Olin College is an effort to invigorate a much sharper and more critical linkage between the arts, the humanities, and STEM fields.
 We’re seeking better questions about the politics, ethical quandaries, and symbolic work of technologies in culture, and we’re building our summer workshop to find like-minded faculty counterparts who seek the same.
 Perhaps, if your domain is in STEM, you share our dissatisfaction with the current scope of technical education: too timid in its ethical stance, too focused on processes and techniques, frequently devoid of context.
 Or, if your domain is in the humanities, perhaps you’re struggling to combine a socio-political approach to technology with some guidance for students that extends beyond critique alone—guidance for designing a repaired or better world.
 If so, come join us in our efforts to generously imagine alternatives.
 We think the arts and humanities are crucial modes of companion-inquiry for any technical matter, and we want to see education structures that bind up these disciplines in much more powerful ways.